pypr/automan/docs/source/tutorial.rst

 you wish to use conda or some other tool to manage the Python environment on the remote computer.

-We provide two simple environment managers one is a based on anaconda's conda_ and the other is on Enthought's edm_, the following contains details on how to use them.
+We provide two simple environment managers, one is a based on Anaconda's conda_ and the other is on Enthought's edm_, the following contains details on how to use them.

 .. _edm: https://docs.enthought.com/edm
 .. _conda: https://conda.io/